Engee documentation

 • — the time constant of the regulator.

-The controlled throttle increases with a first-order delay from 0 to 1 when the engine speed drops below the reference speed.
+The controlled throttle increases with a first-order delay from 0 before 1 when the engine speed drops below the reference speed.
 When the engine speed exceeds the reference speed, the adjustable throttle decreases from one to zero.
 When the difference between the engine speed and the reference speed is less than the speed threshold set by the regulator, the tangential component of the equation smooths out the time derivative of the controlled throttle.
-The smoothing function limits the adjustable throttle to a range of `[0,1]'.
+The smoothing function limits the adjustable throttle to a range of [0,1].
 The motor uses the larger of two values: input and adjustable.
 If the engine delay is enabled, the controller will change the input data before calculating the delay.

 The model of the red zone regulator